dart-lang/site-www/src/_guides/language/language-tour_migrated.md

     {{site.alert.end}}

--   When you want to explicitly say that no type is expected, use the type `Object?` (if you've [enabled null safety][ns-enable]), `Object`, or — if you must defer type checking until runtime — the [special type `dynamic`][ObjectVsDynamic].
+-   When you want to explicitly say that any type is allowed, use the type `Object?` (if you've [enabled null safety][ns-enable]), `Object`, or — if you must defer type checking until runtime — the [special type `dynamic`][ObjectVsDynamic].